 Grand juries will work closely with the prosecutor, who will explain the law to the jurors.
 The jurors then have the power to view almost any kind of evidence they wish and to interrogate anyone they like.
-The procedure for grand jury hearings is very relaxed to allow the jurors as much flexibility as possible.
-Typically, the parties that appear before the grand jury do not have attorneys, and the rules of evidence allow much more evidence than is allowed at a criminal trial.
+The procedure for grand jury hearings is relaxed to allow the jurors as much flexibility as possible.
+Typically, the parties that appear before a grand jury do not have attorneys, and the rules of evidence permit much more evidence than is allowed at a criminal trial.
 Grand jury proceedings are held in strict confidence to encourage witnesses to speak freely, as well as to protect the suspect if the grand jury decides not to bring charges.

-Trial court procedure is very strict and controlled entirely by the judge.
+Trial court procedure is extremely strict and controlled entirely by the judge.
 Each party in a trial typically has an attorney.
 Unlike a grand jury, a trial jury usually has no say in what evidence they get to see.
 Evidence in trials is carefully chosen by each party's attorney and must adhere to a set of rules designed to ensure that the evidence is reliable.
 Trial juries rarely have the opportunity to ask questions.

 More Questions About the Difference Between A Grand Jury and a Trial Jury?
 Ask a Lawyer